 The story starts with Julian Mantle suffering a heart attack in the middle of a court session.
 This heart attack becomes the turning point in Julian Mantle’s life.
 Julian gives up his law practice and vanishes into thin air.
 Nobody knew about Julian Mantle’s whereabouts after that.

-John was astounded and speechless by the magical transformation of Julian Mantle.
+John was amazed and speechless by the magical transformation of Julian Mantle.
 He asks Julian Mantle what the reason for the change was.
-Julian Mantle recounts his tale about the discovery of the path of enlightenment over a cup of tea.
+Julian Mantle recounts his tale about discovering the path of enlightenment over a cup of tea.

 Story of Julian Mantle

 Julian Mantle met many scholastics and learned people.
 Still, he did not get the key to the wisdom he was seeking.
-It was in Kashmir at the foothills of the Himalayas he met “Yogi Krishnan,” who revealed the secret of a mystical band of sages living high in the Himalayas.
+Then, in Kashmir, at the foothills of the Himalayas, he met “Yogi Krishnan,” who revealed the secret of a mystical band of sages living high in the Himalayas.
 Legend stated that they had discovered the secret to a system that would profoundly improve the quality of one’s life – a holistic improvement of life.

 The local people called the learned people “Sages of Sivanna.”
 Sivanna means “oasis of enlightenment.”
 No one knew the exact whereabouts of these sages.
 The very next morning, Julian set off to find the location of the “Sages of Sivanna.”

-The stranger inquired about Julian Mantle, who recounted his tale to the stranger.
+The stranger inquired about Julian Mantle, who recounted his tale.
 The stranger revealed that he was one of the sages he was looking for and took him as a guest to their sacred temple further deep into the Himalayan woods.

 Before taking him in, the sage made Julian promise that whatever wisdom and timeless truths that he learned, he would share with his people back home.

 Julian felt that this was “the first moment of the rest of his life, life soon to be much more than it had ever been.”

 Pearls of wisdom from the book that struck a chord in my heart